+The integration model itself doesn't build new tools.
+It uses the existing tools.
 Interoperability for integration is to decide how much work needs to be done for getting data from one platform and use it in other system.
 Successful integration can be done with respect to interoperability if a system requires having little work to reach data or metadata used in the tools.
 We define a model that community building systems consist of mechanism to collect information stored in "central" location that offers input/output services.
-These services should be complete with WSDL (Web Service Definition Language) interfaces to provide wrapper services [14].
-These systems should also provide mechanism to have simple internet-scale programming approach such as asynchronous JavaScript and JavaScript Object Notification (JSON), gadgets to make integration powerful and flexible for different systems.
+These services should be complete with WSDL (Web Service Definition Language) interfaces to provide wrapper services [13].
+These systems should also provide mechanism to have simple internet-scale programming approach such as JavaScript and JavaScript Object asynchronous Notification (JSON), gadgets to make integration powerful and flexible for different systems.

 Figure 1 shows the overall architecture of our proposed integration model.
-This system consists of six components: (a) Tools, external web tools to provide services to clients; (b) Integration Manager, have information service and provide communication between tools, client, and responsible for integration operation in the system; (c) Filter, operate two-way data filtering; (d) Permission Handler, checks existing Digital Entity(DE)s permission or build a new permission token for new DEs; (e) Data Manager, provides a mechanism to extract data from a repository and insert data into a repository; and (f) Storage, maintains user data and permissions in the database.
+This system consists of six components: (a) Tools, external web tools to provide services to clients; (b) Integration Manager, have information service and provide communication between tools and clients.
+It is responsible for integration operation in the system; (c) Filter, operate two-way data filtering; (d) Permission Handler, checks existing Digital Entity (DE)s permission or build a new permission token for new DEs; (e) Data Manager, provides a mechanism to extract data from a repository and insert data into a repository; and (f) Storage, maintains user data and permissions in the database.